PitchConnect/fogis-calendar-phonebook-sync/docs/code_quality.md

   - E501: Line too long (handled by Black)
 - Docstring convention: Google style

+### Pylint

+We use [Pylint](https://pylint.pycqa.org/) for more comprehensive static analysis of Python code.
+Pylint goes beyond style checking to find programming errors, help enforce coding standards, and detect potential issues.

+Key features:

+- Checks for coding standards compliance
+- Finds programming errors and bugs
+- Offers refactoring suggestions
+- Provides detailed reports on code quality

+#### Configuration

+Our Pylint configuration is in the `.pylintrc` file with these key settings:

+- Python version: 3.9
+- Line length: 100 characters (matching Black)
+- Disabled checks:
+  - Missing docstrings (relaxed for initial implementation)
+  - Line too long (handled by Black)
+  - Too many arguments/locals/branches/statements (relaxed for initial implementation)
+  - Broad except clauses (allowed for now)
+  - Import errors (to avoid CI failures)
+  - Duplicate code (too strict for initial implementation)

+Pylint is configured to be less strict in this initial phase, focusing on catching significant issues while allowing for gradual improvement of the codebase.

 ## Future Enhancements

-This is the third phase of our code quality standards implementation.
+This is the fourth phase of our code quality standards implementation.
 Future phases will include:

 1. ✅ Basic Pre-commit Setup (completed)
 2. ✅ Code Formatting with Black and isort (completed)
-3. ✅ Linting - Phase 1 with Flake8 (current phase)
+3. ✅ Linting - Phase 1 with Flake8 (completed)
-4. Linting - Phase 2 (pylint, more comprehensive rules)
+4. ✅ Linting - Phase 2 with Pylint (current phase)
 5. Security Checks (bandit)
 6. Test Integration (pytest)
 7. CI Integration